bytedance/tarsier/README.md

 <div align="center">
   <img src="assets/figures/video-description-example.jpg" width = "100%">
   <br>Figure 4: Human reference and description results of different models on one video clip from DREAM-1K.
+This video features six actions, each highlighted in a unique color.
+Model hallucinations are indicated by underlining and red color.
 </div>

 #### Evaluation Approach: AutoDQ